 Please call or email me if you have any questions.

-I live in the main street of a small town and there is ample parking close by.
+I live in the main street of a small town and there is ample free parking close by.
 Ground floor clinic setting if needed or sessions within my own home in a comfortable therapy room.